jWatsonDev/100-days-of-code/log-round-nov2021.md

 2. Improve in the following technologies: Jenkins, Ansible, Docker, Kubernetes, Terraform, AWS, Azure, etc.
 3. Goals may evolve depending upon what I need to learn more about for work

+### Day 20: Nov.
+27 2021

+**Today's Progress**: Containers--nginx with static content.
+Also, digging in on ECS and EKS.

+**Thoughts:** Slept in a bit this morning, as well.
+Let's get back after it. 😬

 ### Day 19: Nov.
 26 2021

 **Today's Progress**: Using K8 with Ansible and Jenkins.